 Mammography, and in particular, 3D digital mammography, is the gold standard in breast cancer screening.

 In 2D imaging, cancerous tumors can be hidden behind normal breast structures.
-That’s because photos of the breast are taken looking all the way through the breast in one view.

 3D mammography, also called tomosynthesis, helps radiologists see clearer, more detailed photos of the breasts.
 The mammography machine takes images of the breasts in layers, helping us see the breast in clearer, more precise views.
-Imagine a loaf of bread—a 2D image takes a photo of the whole loaf in one photo.
-A 3D image is like slices of the loaf, helping us see abnormalities much more easily.

 Deaconess Breast Services

-is the only breast screening organization in the Tri-State to receive designation as a Breast Imaging Center of Excellence by the American College of Radiology (ACR).
+received designation as a Breast Imaging Center of Excellence by the American College of Radiology (ACR).
 We’re very proud of this designation, as it means that our breast imaging centers have earned accreditation in mammography, stereotactic breast biopsy, and breast ultrasound (including ultrasound-guided breast biopsy), and breast MRI.

 We offer 3D mammography at all three of our screening locations